How Often Am I Supposed To Call My Girlfriend?

 Which leads me to the very predictable portion of today’s blog where I challenge you.

-So you have this girlfriend who you’ve been with you for a year.
+So you have this girlfriend whom you’ve been with for a year.
 Your constant source of tension is that she wants to talk to you every day.
 You don’t want to do this because it makes you feel like checking in with your mom.

 Think of it as simple cost/benefit analysis.

 Time it costs you to call her to say good night and ask about her day: Ten minutes.

 Time it costs you to argue about not wanting to do this simple task: a lot more than that.

 Women crave connection.
 And until you’ve got a ring on her finger and are signing your marriage contracts, it totally makes sense for her to be concerned about the health of your relationship.
 The way to reassure her?
 Constant contact, constant communication, constant affection, constant talk of the future.
 Let any one of those things go for a day or a week, or for really long periods, and I get a letter from her saying, “I’ve been seeing this guy for a year, and I think he loves me but doesn’t want to talk to me as much as I’d like.”
 And you know what my answer to her would be?